30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 The Banyan Eatery & Playhouse

 The Banyan Eatery & Playhouse is a family-friendly café with an indoor play area for small kids and a big outdoor space for older children.
-There’s a kids menu, highchairs, kids plates, and a changing table.
+There’s a kids menu, highchairs, kids plates, and a changing table, basically, they’ve thought of everything a parent might need.
+A solid all-rounder for a family lunch out.

 Colorful playground with swings and slides.